agocs/mastertomain/README.md

 git branch -d main
 git push -d origin main #replace "origin" with the name of your remote if necessary
 ```

+This will remove the `main` branch both locally and remotely, so you can make whatever changes you need to make to your master before re-running the script.